Skip to content

 linkedlist_queue.java

-/* Queue class based on linked list */
+/* Queue based on linked list implementation */

 class LinkedListQueue {

-private ListNode front, rear; // Front node front, back node rear
+private ListNode front, rear; // Head node front, tail node rear

 private int queSize = 0;